angular/angular/adev/src/content/ecosystem/service-workers/config.md

 One of the characteristics of an opaque response is that the service worker is not allowed to read its status, meaning it can't check if the request was successful or not.
 See [Introduction to fetch()][https://developers.google.com/web/updates/2015/03/introduction-to-fetch#response_types] for more details.

-If you are not able to implement CORS &mdash; for example, if you don't control the origin &mdash; prefer using the `freshness` strategy for resources that result in opaque responses.
+If you are not able to implement CORS — for example, if you don't control the origin — prefer using the `freshness` strategy for resources that result in opaque responses.

 </docs-callout>